JHSIV/IMGD4000/README.md

 A video of this game in action can be found here: (link pending)

-The Source Code for this can be found under the Pathfinding folder of this repository on the master branch.
+The source code for this can be found under the Boids folder of this repository on the master branch.

 (This assignment is not yet completed)